What Is a Systems Engineer (and How Do I Become One)?

 Systems engineers develop and oversee all aspects of a complex system to solve a problem, from the initial creation of the system to production and management through the end product or solution.

-Systems may include products, people, services, information, natural elements, processes, or several, depending on the job.
+Systems may include products, services, information, natural elements, or processes—or a mix of several depending on the job.
 As a systems engineer, you are in charge of troubleshooting and communicating with all parties involved in implementing and using the system.

-Systems engineers work in almost every industry, from health care to transportation, manufacturing, and software.
-It’s a career that allows you to solve problems, explore solutions, and build systems that address a problem or achieve a goal.
+You’ll find systems engineers working in almost every major industry, from health care to transportation, manufacturing, and software.
+It’s a career that allows you to solve problems, explore solutions, and build systems that address a problem or achieve goals.

-According to Glassdoor, systems engineers in India make an average of ₹9,03,600 per year as of March 2024 [1].
+According to Glassdoor, systems engineers in Canada make an average of C$101,629 per year, as of October 2023 [1].

-A systems engineer’s day-to-day tasks vary somewhat by industry and company, but you can expect some everyday responsibilities to include the following:

 Designing and implementing systems and tools